 VIA Support

 To set keys in the browser, VIA support is necessary.
-REMAP also requires this.
+The same applies when using REMAP.

 and productId

-should be the same.
-The custom keycodes specified in customKeycodes
+.
+The keycodes of those specified in customKeycodes

 correspond to QK_KB_0